 Healthy soils are fundamental for sustainable development and play a major role in food security, biomaterial provision, climate change mitigation and adaptation, resource efficiency, flood control and biodiversity maintenance.
 The achievement of many SDGs depends either directly or indirectly on land management and soil functions.

-However, the increasing demands for soil-based production (food, feed and fiber), along with urbanization increase, competition for land and very often result in overexploitation of land, land use change and soil degradation.
+However, the increasing demands for soil-based production (food, feed and fibre), along with urbanization increase, competition for land and very often result in overexploitation of land, land use change and soil degradation.
 The European Commission has expressed the need and asked to take action for maintaining soil health and soil functions, and initiated the Mission on Soil Health and Food.

 The key challenge for sustainable soil and land management is associated with mitigating the trade-offs and improving synergies between the SDGs.
 This requires that all key stakeholders are involved and that communities active in soil-related science, policy and practice all work together.